Tired of feeling lost when it comes to social media?...Read More

 The banner on your Facebook, Twitter, Pinterest, LinkedIn, and/or YouTube offers prime real estate to point existing, and new followers to your current offer.
 Think of it as a billboard on the highway.
 Use it to guide them to what link to click to find out more.

 On your Clubhouse profile make sure to include a section with the current offer and a link to connect to that offer.
-Keep the link simple, for example, staceyonsocial.com/welcome is the link I use on my social media as a landing page.
+Keep the link simple, for example, staceyonsocial.com/resources is the link I use on my social media as a landing page.

 Share Quality Content